-under the Act and Commission regulations.
+The situation presented here, however, does not involve a contract or debt of the Committee, or the personal liability of its authorizing candidate for a campaign loan.
+Instead, it raises the legal issue of the possible application of State law in a manner that may impair the ability of the Committee treasurer to perform his obligations under the Act and Commission regulations.
 As noted above, the treasurer's duties and the proper performance of those duties are central to a political committee's compliance with the Act and Commission regulations.
 Those duties arise irrespective of whether the committee has unpaid creditors or outstanding bank loans.
 Accordingly, the Commission has concluded that the Act and Commission regulations would preempt and supersede the application of North Carolina law on the issue of who has title or ownership rights in the Committee records at issue here.

-At the same time, the Commission emphasizes that irrespective of whether the Committee prevails in its further efforts to obtain the records held by the former treasurer, the Committee's obligations (and those of its current treasurer) to comply with all the disclosure requirements, contribution limits and prohibitions, and all other provisions of the Act and Commission regulations remain unaffected by the dispute.
+At the same time, the Commission emphasizes that irrespective of whether the Committee prevails in its further efforts to obtain the records held by the former treasurer, the Committee's obligations (and those of its current treasurer) to comply with all the disclosure requirements, contribution limits and prohibitions, and all other provisions of the Act and Commission regulations, remain unaffected by the dispute.
 In short, the Committee and its treasurer are in the same position regarding those obligations as would be the case if there was no dispute.
 This means, for example, that the treasurer is personally responsible for the timely filing of complete and accurate reports.
 11 CFR 104.14(d).
 He is also subject to liability if he "knowingly accept[s] a contribution made for the benefit or use of a candidate . . . in violation of any limitation" in section 441a(a).
-2 U.S.C. §441a(f).
+2 U.S.C.
+441a(f).

-The Committee believes with good reason that it needs

-actual possession of the pre-August 1 records to perform its duties to keep records and otherwise comply with the Act.

-The Commission notes that the Committee may need to demonstrate that it has taken "best efforts" to acquire the records in question.
-2 U.S.C. \$432(i), 11 CFR 102.9(d).
+The Committee believes with good reason that it needs the pre-August 1 records to perform its duties to keep records and otherwise comply with the Act.
+The Commission notes that the Committee may need to demonstrate that it has taken "best efforts" to acquire the required information.
+2 U.S.C.
+432(i), 11 CFR 102.9(d).
 This showing must be made in the event the Committee claims at some future time that the former treasurer's retention of the records prevented the Committee's compliance with the Act.
-In the meantime, the Committee must amend its Statement of Organization (FEC Form 1) to identify the former treasurer as the custodian of Committee records predating August 1.
-2

-U.S.C. \$\$433(b)(3), 433(c).
-The Committee may note, if desired, that its ownership of the records is disputed by the former treasurer who holds them notwithstanding the protest of the Committee.
+In the meantime, the Committee should amend its Statement of Organization (FEC Form 1) if the former treasurer remains the custodian of Committee records predating August 1.
+2 U.S.C.
+433(b)(3), 433(c).
+The Committee may note, if desired, that the records remain with the former treasurer notwithstanding the protest of the Committee.
+Nothing in this advisory opinion shall prevent the former treasurer from retaining copies of Committee records, created and maintained during her term, if the former treasurer returns the records to the Committee.

 This response constitutes an advisory opinion concerning application of the Act, or regulations prescribed by the Commission, to the specific transaction or activity set forth in your request.
-See 2 U.S.C. §437f.
+See 2 U.S.C.
+437f.